Salut! France Meets Philadelphia

 LYNN MILLER AND THERESE DOLAN

-Chronicling the French presence and impact on Philadelphia through its art and artists, as well as through the city's social and political culture
+The authors chronicle the French presence and impact on Philadelphia thorugh its art and artists, as well as through the city's social and political culture.

 Salut! provides a magnifique history of Philadelphia seen through a particular cultural lens.
 The authors chronicle the French influence during colonial and revolutionary times.
 They highlight the contributions of nineteenth-century French philanthropists, such as Stephen Girard and the Dupont family.
 And they showcase the city's vibrant visual arts community featuring works from the Philadelphia Museum of Art, the Rodin Museum, the Barnes Foundation, and the Joan of Arc sculpture, as well as studies of artists Thomas Eakins, Mary Cassatt, and Henry Ossawa Tanner.
 There is also a profile of renowned Le Bec-Fin chef Georges Perrier, who made Philadelphia a renowned culinary destination in the twentieth century.